catalyst-cooperative/open-energy-data-for-all/episodes/automated-testing.md

 ### Writing a test function

-Think about the data processing code in `main.py`.
+Think about the data processing code in `main.py` and the output expectations we came up with.

-What is a property that you expect the output to have?

-You can pick from this list, or come up with your own:

-* all plants report some non-null values for net generation
-* all fuel consumption units are non-negative
-* the heat rate of combined cycle plants is roughly 7,000 Btu/kWh (this one will require a bunch of processing to calculate the heat rate!)

-Write a function in `test_main.py` that tests this property by filling out the following skeleton:
+Pick one of those expectations and write a function in `test_main.py` that tests it.
+Start with the following skeleton:

+TODO check if this still works with the new ETL

 ```python
 def test_cool_output_property():